NCAS-CMS/xios_test/README.md

 ## Build code

-The Software comes with three example build environments which can be easily adapted to suit other environments.
+The Software comes with four example build environments which can be adapted to suit other environments.
+Currently the example build environments are for two supercomputer centres [archer2](https://www.archer2.ac.uk) and [jasmin](https://jasmin.ac.uk).

 There are four external libraries needed to build the code (plus all of their dependencies)